menu

 As is often the case in a small town, Dime Box doesn't have a public transportation system that people use for their commute.

-In terms of college education, Dime Box is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.21% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Dime Box is somewhat higher than in the average US city of 21.84%: 28.21% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Dime Box in 2022 was $50,067, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $200,268 for a family of four.